neil-unomaha/CIF_CYBR_8950/README.md

 #### Test the solution

+In our testing environment, we will want to manually add some IP addresses, and confirm that our endpoint is returning the newly added IP address.
-We need to ensure that our end point is accessible by the Palo Alto server, and that it can properly ingest the feeds.

-  * Implement Palo Alto API to refer to directory on CIF server to import files from
+We need to ensure that our endpoint is accessible by the Palo Alto server, and that it can properly ingest the generated output.
+Palo Alto has documentation on [how to configure external block lists](https://knowledgebase.paloaltonetworks.com/KCSArticleDetail?id=kA10g000000ClFOCA0).
+One thing we notice is that CIF out of the box uses a bearer token, passed in thorugh the request header, to ensure security.
+This feature in Palo Alto does not have a placeholder for specifying the token.
+We will need to problem solve this.

-* Test the solution

-  * Ensure the extension properly formats and put IP indicators into Palo Alto ingestible format

-  * Ensure it is gathering the correct information from Palo Alto requests from CIF database

-  * Ensure extension is sending off requested information to Palo Alto devices efficiently

-  * Ensure Palo Alto devices are ingesting files as expected

-* Deploy the solution to production
+#### Deploy the solution

-* Submit pull request
+Once the above tests provide assurance that our endpoint is both accessible and ingestible by Palo Alto, it is time to deploy.
+The customer will deploy a box with CIF4 running on it.
+He will setup the .yml configuration files which specify the university feeds.
+We will provide the customer our custom code and where it needs to go, along with documentation on how it works.

+#### Submit Merge Request

+We will fork the verbose-robot project, insert our code in a branch, and then do a pull request.

 ### Literature Review and Research